enqueuer-land/enqueuer/docs/README.md

 ### Event

-Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
+Events are hook methods executed by enqueuer when an action occurs on actuators, sensors or tasks.
 This is where you'll write your tests.
 In its "'assertions'" field.
-There will be a variable called "'this'" and, depending on the event's owner, it has an alias "'publisher'", "'subscription'" or "'requisition'".
+There will be a variable called "'this'" and, depending on the event's owner, it has an alias "'actuator'", "'sensor'" or "'task'".
 You're free to explore them however you want, even doing things like this:

-    publisher.parent.subscriptions[0].timeout = 1000;
+    actuator.parent.sensors[0].timeout = 1000;

 #### hooks

 By default, there are three hook events available:

 **onInit**
-Available in requisitions, publishers and subscriptions.
+Available in tasks, actuators and sensors.
 It gets executed as soon as the component is initialized.
 As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.

 **onFinish**
-Available in requisitions, publishers and subscriptions.
+Available in tasks, actuators and sensors.
 It gets executed when the component is about to finish.
 As available parameter, an "'elapsedTime'" variable is given, counting every millisecond since the instantiation of this component.

 **custom**
-Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
+Depending on the protocol implementation/library/author's mood, the actuator/sensor may have additional hooks.
 Such as "'onError'", "'onResponseReceived'", "'onFileNotFound'" and "'onRedirect'"...
-[Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.
+[Http-proxy sensor test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

 **_available variables_**
 Given that the variables and theirs names may vary according to the scenario, it's interesting to have a special one to retrieve every argument passed to the hook.
 To retrieve that information, you can use "'argumentNames'" as a regular argument.
-So, let's say you have this requisition:
+So, let's say you have this task:

     onFinish:
       script: console.log(argumentNames)

 You'd get this printed out to the console:

-    [ 'requisition', 'elapsedTime' ]
+    [ 'task', 'elapsedTime' ]

 #### fields